Temple architecture (LDS Church): Salt Lake Temple

 Moonstones are located directly above the earthstones.
-Each moonstone is depicted in a different phase.
-The changing Moon represents the stages of human progression from birth and life to death and resurrection.
-It also represents one's journey from total darkness into the full light of Christ.
+Each moonstone depicts the Moon in a different phase.
+The changing Moon represents the stages of the human progression from birth and life to death and resurrection.
+The Moon also represents a person's journey from total darkness into the full light of Christ.
 Above the moonstones are sunstones, representing celestial glory.

 Two cloudstones are carved on the east center tower, with descending rays of light.
-The original plan was to have one stone be white and the other black, with descending trumpets.
-The parallel of this symbolism is found in the Old Testament.
+The original plan was for one stone to be white and the other black, with descending trumpets.
+A parallel to this symbolism is found in the Old Testament.
 Once temples were dedicated in ancient Israel, they were filled with the "cloud of the Lord."
-At Mount Sinai, the children of Israel saw this cloud as both dark and bright accompanied by the blasting of a trumpet.
+At Mount Sinai, the children of Israel saw this cloud as both dark and bright, accompanied by the blasting of a trumpet.

 Various starstones adorn the temple.
-Six-pointed stars represent the stars in the heaven.
+Six-pointed stars represent the stars in the heavens.
 Inverted five-pointed stars represent morning stars, compared to the "sons of God" in the scriptures.
 The large upright five-pointed stars may represent the governing power of the priesthood, while the small upright five-pointed stars may represent the saving power of the priesthood for those who attach themselves to it.

-The center west tower has a depiction of the Big Dipper constellation.
-This represents the method travelers have used for thousands of years to find the North Star.
-This symbolized the purpose of the temple in showing the way to God.
+The center west tower depicts the Big Dipper constellation.
+This motif represents the method travelers have used for thousands of years to find the North Star, symbolizing the purpose of the temple in showing the way to God.